 Photographs should be in jpg format and have a resolution of at least 2400 x 1800 pixels.
 Featured images should be shot with horizontal framing.
 We can include vertical shots in the articles, as well… a variety of configurations is best.

-While not required, video takes advantage of our digital format.
+While not required, the video takes advantage of our digital format.
 We don’t require clips shot with high-end video cameras; the movie setting on common digital cameras will often suffice.
 Use the highest resolution you have available and shoot clips in the range of 20 to 30 seconds.
 Erring on the long side—without creating large files—gives us more latitude for editing.
 If you pan, slow and steady is the goal.
-Don’t narrate unless there is good reason to.
+Don’t narrate unless there is a good reason to.
 If explanations are required to clarify what we’re seeing, adding text is usually preferable.
 Be aware of the sounds being recorded: They should be appropriate for the scene.